 This video is set against the background of the 2004 Federal Election and has been designed as an educational resource to explain how an election is organised and conducted.
 It runs for 14 minutes and is suitable for groups from upper primary onwards.

-Your Vote Matters is an online video clip aimed at indigenous audiences and includes information on why we vote, how we enrol to vote and the correct way to fill out ballot papers.
+Your Vote Matters is aimed at Indigenous audiences and includes information on why we vote, how to enrol to vote and the correct way to fill out ballot papers.
 It also explains the special arrangements for absent, mobile and early voting.
 (It is presented in English and runs for approximately nine and a half minutes.
 Online only.)

 Education programs and resources provided by the Australian Electoral Commission are free of charge.
 To order resources please email firstname.lastname@example.org.